Our Instructors

 Emily Winters

-As the founder and owner of Homebody, Emily has put her heart into creating a yoga home in Raleigh for those seeking a place to practice where the impact yoga has not only on your physical health, but more importantly your mental health, is truly understood.
-She’ll provide mentorship to her teachers so they feel encouraged to express their own unique styles within a creative sequencing framework.
+As the founder and owner of Homebody, Emily has put her heart into creating a yoga home in Raleigh for those seeking a place to practice where focus is on how you feel, instead of how you look.
+She provides mentorship to her teachers so they feel encouraged to express their own unique styles within a creative sequencing framework.
 She believes in multiple levels of intensity in every class for students to fluctuate between based on how they’re feeling in the moment.
+Her dog Bucket is the honorary Homebody mascot.

 After consistently practicing for over 10 years at various studios across the country, I completed my yoga teacher training in 2018 at Up Yoga in Minneapolis, MN.
 I've been teaching ever since!
 I've completed a few other trainings as well including a mobility & asana course, Flow School with Bonnie Weeks, and I'm working on my 300 HR YTT with Awakening Yoga Academy led by Patrick Beach and Carling Harps.